“Abandon all hope, ye who enter here.”

-Business Unit contamination (flavor of the month) – Lack of consistent focus or prioritization of Inside Sales across the business leads to corrupted Inside Sales roles.
-BU leaders use Inside Sales for whatever hot-button issue they face in a given quarter or month; Inside Sales reps are unable to specialize and become proficient.
-This is the biggest reason why placing IS reps in the region is usually a bad idea.
+- Business Unit (BU) contamination (flavor of the month) – Lack of consistent focus or prioritization of inside sales across the business leads to corrupted inside sales roles.
+BU leaders use inside sales for whatever hot-button issue they face in a given quarter or month; inside sales reps are unable to specialize and become proficient.
+This is the biggest reason why placing inside sales reps in the region is usually a bad idea.

-Inside Sales as an admin dumping ground – The average Inside Sales organization will handle more than its fair share of administrative activity, but if that’s the extent of what IS is allowed to do, revenue uplift will not materialize.
+- Inside sales as an admin dumping ground – The average inside sales organization will handle more than its fair share of administrative activity, but if that’s the extent of what inside sales is allowed to do, revenue uplift will not materialize.

-Account poaching or hoarding – Inside Sales covers all the low opportunity accounts while the crown jewels are protected by the field.
-I once had an Inside Rep describe this to me as, “It’s like the Outside Rep I’m working with is offering to share a doughnut and giving me the hole.”
+- Account poaching or hoarding – Inside sales covers all the low opportunity accounts while the crown jewels are protected by the field.
+I once had an inside sales rep describe this to me as, “It’s like the outside sales rep I’m working with is offering to share a doughnut and giving me the hole.”

-Undirected outbound prospecting – i.e., dialing for dollars.
+- Undirected outbound prospecting – i.e., dialing for dollars.
 Don’t do it.
-Even if you have IS reps covering early sales cycle activities, they must have a more data-enabled strategy than dialing against an undifferentiated phone book.
+Even if you have inside sales reps covering early sales cycle activities, they must have a more data-enabled strategy than dialing against an undifferentiated phone book.

-Overall channel efficacy often depends on field – In a paired inside/outside model, productivity uplift is the responsibility of both the field and Inside organization.
-If the field does not materially change its behavior (e.g., seeking out more complex opportunities with the time afforded it by Inside Sales), productivity gains will be absorbed.
+- Overall channel efficacy often depends on the field – In a paired inside/outside model, productivity uplift is the responsibility of both the field and inside organization.
+If the field does not materially change its behavior (e.g., seeking out more complex opportunities with the time afforded it by inside sales), productivity gains will be absorbed.

-This list is admittedly daunting, and committing any one of these deadly sins can compromise the efficacy and funding of an Inside Sales program.
-Some companies go through multiple iterations of Inside Sales activity, often failing several times before finding the right design mix for their organization and the markets it serves.
+This list is admittedly daunting, and committing any one of these deadly sins can compromise the efficacy and funding of an inside sales program.
+Some companies go through multiple iterations of inside sales activity, often failing several times before finding the right design mix for their organization and the markets it serves.
 An informal poll of my clients over the years indicates companies go through an average of three inside sales iterations before finding success, often adding cost-of-sales along the way with little or no incremental revenue to show for their efforts during the first few attempts.
-But, success can be powerful, increasing productivity by up to 25 percent or more while actually decreasing overall cost of sales significantly as a percent of revenue.
+But, success can be powerful, increasing productivity by up to 25% or more while actually decreasing overall cost of sales significantly as a percent of revenue.